MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 Properties of list collections are same as the hero or thumbnail cards.

-A list can display a maximum of ten cards per message.
+A list can display a maximum of 10 cards per message.

 > [!NOTE]
 > Some combinations of list cards are not yet supported on iOS and Android.